 With all the celebrity chefs opening restaurants in Adelaide, Sydney-based chef Sean Connolly is one of them.
 The location of the restaurant is within the Adelaide Casino itself with an outdoor entrance that does not interfere with gambling at the haydock track or the bingo halls (hence no security checks).
+If you don’t want to enter the casino for gambling, then you can check out FanDuel for some great ways to make some money.
 We went there for lunch a week after its opening, I quite liked the fact a lot of plants were displayed on the outside to reflect the use of fresh produces.
-There were also outdoor settings for people who would like to enjoy food with natural breeze.
+There were also outdoor settings for people who would like to enjoy food with natural breeze, you can order for a fat flusher diet.

 The interior of the restaurant has a “street feel”, even though we were dining inside, they tried to make it so the space is continuous towards the outside area by placing street lamps on top of us and wooden bench seats through out the restaurant.
 Reminds me of Omnia in Vegas.
 The service was above average and the waiters were fairly attentive.
 Our waitress for the table never failed to refill our water through out the whole duration.
 However when we question her about certain dishes on the menu, her excuse of not knowing more would be she missed the tasting session or she hasn’t tried it before.
 Which I thought was slightly under-trained.